FouzR/xovi-extensions/README.md

 Download the extensions from the corresponding folders to avoid issues.

-Instructions to install xovi can be found in [here](https://github.com/asivery/rmpp-xovi-extensions/blob/master/INSTALL.MD).

-The QMD files in this repo add a quicktools-like floating bar, layer management bar, and multiple gestures Instructions to install xovi can be found in [here](https://github.com/asivery/rmpp-xovi-extensions/blob/master/INSTALL.MD).
+The QMD files in this repo add a quicktools-like floating bar, layer management bar, and multiple gestures Instructions to install xovi can be found in [here](https://github.com/asivery/rm-xovi-extensions/tree/master?tab=readme-ov-file#to-install-xovi)

 After which, copy the files to `/home/root/xovi/exthome/qt-resource-rebuilder/` and restart xovi.